I Met Pope Leo XIV in Rome — Here’s How You Can Too

 Wheelchair Accessible Seating at the Pope’s General Audience

-Pope Francis seated on a chair from the papal speaking platform overlooking Saint Peter's Square.
+Pope Leo seated on a chair from the papal speaking platform overlooking Saint Peter's Square.

 Wheelchair users, rollator users and other guests with disabilities are invited to sit to the right of the pope’s platform near the entrance of St. Peter’s Basilica.
 Access to this area is via a metal ramp to the right of the basilica.